Multiple square metres of forest, open land and water in Eastwood and Kimberley area developed upon

 The figures show 9,600ha of greenbelt land had been converted into developed use from 2019-22, of which 1,100 were for residential use, compared with 14,200 hectares of non-greenbelt land developed for residential use.

-In Broxtowe, 15.7 sq metres of land were built on for residential purposes between 2019 and 2022, although this includes land previously developed and non-developed.
+In Broxtowe, 15.7ha of land were built on for residential purposes between 2019 and 2022, although this includes land previously developed and non-developed.